gattil/2017-ACGT-Tutorials/_docs/pages/howto_Format_Data.md

 redirect_from: /index.html
 ---

 ### Sequence and (Multi) Sequence Alignment formats

-#### Fasta
+#### 1. Fasta

+In bioinformatics, FASTA format is a text-based format for representing either nucleotide sequences or peptide sequences, in which nucleotides or amino acids are represented using single-letter codes.
+The format also allows for sequence names and comments to precede the sequences.

+    >SEQUENCE_1
+    MTEITAAMVKELRESTGAGMMDCKNALSETNGDFDKAVQLLREKGLGKAAKKADRLAAEG
+    LVSVKVSDDFTIAAMRPSYLSYEDLDMTFVENEYKALVAELEKENEERRRLKDPNKPEHK
+    IPQFASRKQLSDAILKEAEEKIKEELKAQGKPEKIWDNIIPGKMNSFIADNSQLDSKLTL
+    MGQFYVMDDKKTVEQVIAEKEKEFGGKIKIVEFICFEVGEGLEKKTEDFAAEVAAQL
+    >SEQUENCE_2
+    SATVSEINSETDFVAKNDQFIALTKDTTAHIQSNSLQSVEELHSSTINGVKFEEYLKSQI
+    ATIGENLVVRRFATLKAGANGVVNGYIHTNGRVGVVIAAACDSAEVASKSRDLLRQICMH

-#### Phylip
+#### 2. Phylip

+The PHYLIP file format stores a multiple sequence alignment.
+The format was originally defined and used in Joe Felsenstein’s PHYLIP package, and has since been supported by several other bioinformatics tools (e.g., RAxML).

+The PHYLIP format comes in two different flavors: **Interleaved** and **Sequential**

+1. Interleaved format

+    ```
+    5    42
+    Turkey     AAGCTNGGGC ATTTCAGGGT
+    Salmo gair AAGCCTTGGC AGTGCAGGGT
+    H. Sapiens ACCGGTTGGC CGTTCAGGGT
+    Chimp      AAACCCTTGC CGTTACGCTT
+    Gorilla    AAACCCTTGC CGGTACGCTT

+    GAGCCCGGGC AATACAGGGT AT
+    GAGCCGTGGC CGGGCACGGT AT
+    ACAGGTTGGC CGTTCAGGGT AA
+    AAACCGAGGC CGGGACACTC AT
+    AAACCATTGC CGGTACGCTT AA
+    ```

+2. Sequential format

+    ```
+    5    42
+    Turkey     AAGCTNGGGC ATTTCAGGGT GAGCCCGGGC AATACAGGGT AT
+    Salmo gair AAGCCTTGGC AGTGCAGGGT GAGCCGTGGC CGGGCACGGT AT
+    H. Sapiens ACCGGTTGGC CGTTCAGGGT ACAGGTTGGC CGTTCAGGGT AA
+    Chimp      AAACCCTTGC CGTTACGCTT AAACCGAGGC CGGGACACTC AT
+    Gorilla    AAACCCTTGC CGGTACGCTT AAACCATTGC CGGTACGCTT AA
+    ```

 ---

 ### Tree formats

-#### Newick
+#### 1. Newick

 The Newick tree format (or Newick notation or New Hampshire tree format) is a way of representing graph trees with edge lengths using parentheses and commas.
-It is a standard for representing trees in computer-readable form makes use of the correspondence between trees and nested parentheses, noticed in 1857 by the famous English mathematician Arthur Cayley.
+It is a standard for representing trees in computer-readable form that makes use of the correspondence between trees and nested parentheses, noticed in 1857 by the famous English mathematician Arthur Cayley.
 If we have this rooted tree:

 <center><img src="../../img/intro_tree_example.png" alt="" title="" width="75%"></center>